Skip to content

 | --- | --- |

-| type | The type of the phenotype, either entry, inclusion or exclusion |
+| Type | The type of the phenotype, either entry, inclusion or exclusion |

-| name | The name of entry, inclusion or exclusion criteria |
+| Name | The name of entry, inclusion or exclusion criteria |

 | N | The absolute number of patients that fulfill that phenotype.
 For the entry criterium this is the absolute number in the dataset.
 For inclusion/exclusion criteria this is the number of patients that fulfill the entry criterium AND the phenotype and that row. |

-| waterfall | The number of patients remaining in the cohort after sequentially applying the inclusion/exclusion criteria in the order that they are listed in this table. |
+| Remaining | The number of patients remaining in the cohort after sequentially applying the inclusion/exclusion criteria in the order that they are listed in this table. |

-| delta | The change in number of patients that occurs by applying the phenotype on that row. |
+| Delta | The change in number of patients that occurs by applying the phenotype on that row. |

 """